vibhor98/Image-Compressor/README.md

 # Image-Compressor
 This is an Image Compression example using K-Means Clustering algorithm.
 Read more about it on [Wikipedia](https://en.wikipedia.org/wiki/K-means_clustering).
-The input image is read as a three-dimensional matrix whose first two indices identify a pixel position and whose last index represents Red, Green or Blue.
+The input image is read as a three-dimensional matrix whose first two indices identify the pixel position and whose last index represents Red, Green or Blue color values.
 After finding the top K colors to represent the image, each pixel position is assigned to its closest centroid.
 This allows to represent the original image using the centroid assignments of each pixel.
-In this way, the number of bits that are required to describe the image is reduced significantly.
+In this way, the number of bits that are required to describe the image is reduced significantly and we get the resultant compressed image.

 These are few examples of compressed images -